Principles and Fundamentals of Fiber Laser Cleaning

 - It allows users a great deal of control over power output, wavelength and ablation depth

-How does fiber laser cleaning work?
+How does laser cleaning work?

-Laser cleaning operates by using a laser beam to pulse the surface layer of a material, ablating and vapourising it to the desired depth to leave a clean, pure surface beneath.
+Cleaning operates by using a laser beam to pulse the surface layer of a material, ablating and vapourising it to the desired depth to leave a clean, pure surface beneath.
 This is ideal for removing surface level contaminants such as paint or rust.
 The important fundamentals to note here are that this is a non-contact process, so the laser beam won’t have any adverse abrasive side effects on the material like more traditional laser processes that have come before.

-The laser cleaning process helps to leave a high-quality finishA fiber laser uses an optical fiber as its laser medium for completion.
+Fiber lasers use an optical fiber as its laser medium for completion.
 Generally, you will find that this medium is a normal optical fiber, manufactured from silica glass, which has been dipped in the rare-earth element of Erbium.
 This is because Erbium has good energy levels while being a cost-effective solution.
 It is, therefore, a cheap, yet high quality, method.

 Also found in this type of laser will be Bragg Gratings, which are reflective sections of glass.
 Think of it as a type of mirror system, these are used in order to make a laser cavity.
 You’ll also find a pump source which helps to excite the electrons, needed in order to create the laser beam.
-This laser beam will then, in turn, be used for the laser cleaning process.
+This laser beam will then, in turn, be used for the cleaning process.